What you can borrow

 Families, health visitors and early years providers can ask our Bookstart Librarian to include books written in English and a second language.

-Parents and carers can ask our Bookstart Librarian if you need one of our special packs for children with disabilities.
+Parents and carers can ask our Bookstart Librarian if you need one of our special packs for children with additional needs.

 - Bookshine pack for deaf or hearing impaired children up to 4 years old.
 It includes touch and feel book with signing, a signing rhymetime place mat and guidance for parents and carers.